shellscape/jsx-email/docs/faq.md

 ## Monorepo Setup

-`jsx-email` works out of the box with moden monorepo tools, and most monorepo configurations.
+`jsx-email` works out of the box with every monorepo setup.
 There are no additional or exhaustive setup steps to perform.
 Enjoy!

-_Do note that the number of monorepo configurations are nearly limitless, and while we've crafted the project to perform well in monorepos, there are surely configurations that may pose challenges.
-In that case, we're here to help._

 ## Next.js `import` or `export` Errors